Azure/azure-osconfig/docs/architecture.md

 The MMI C API header file is [src/modules/inc/Mmi.h](../src/modules/inc/Mmi.h)

-For more details on the MMI C API including MmiGetInfo see the see the [OSConfig Management Modules](modules.md) specification.
+For more details on the MMI C API including MmiGetInfo see the [OSConfig Management Modules](modules.md) specification.

 ## 4.6.
 Logging